 Household hazardous waste disposal options are available through the Warren County Solid Waste District.
 You may contact them at 937.425.1209 or visit their website. www.co.warren.oh/solidwaste.

 Examples of hazardous waste include:

-The Municipality of Carlisle does not operate the water public water production facility.
-This facility is owed and operated by the City of Franklin.
-However, the Carlisle Service Department does maintain and service all of the public water lines and fire hydrants that are located within village limits.
+The Municipality of Carlisle does not operate the public water production facility.
+This facility is owned and operated by the City of Franklin.
+However, the Carlisle Service Department does maintain and service all of the public water lines and fire hydrants that are located within city limits.